rayjohnson/cobraman/README.md

 	// Bugs if set with content will create a BUGS section for all
 	// pages.
 If you want this section only for a single command add
-	// it as an annotation: cmd.Annotations["man-files-section"]
+	// it as an annotation: cmd.Annotations["man-bugs-section"]
 	// The field will be sanitized for troff output.
 However, if
 	// it starts with a '.' we assume it is valid troff and pass it through.
 	Bugs string